Learning to Explore with Lagrangians for Bandits under Unknown Linear Constraints: Lagrangian Relaxation of the Lower Bound

-\section{\uppercase{Lagrangian relaxation of the lower bound}}
+\section{Lagrangian Relaxation of the Lower Bound}

-In this section, we discuss the Lagrangian relaxation of the lower bound and its properties, necessary to design a correct and feasible $r$-good pure exploration algorithm under unknown linear constraints.
-We require two structural assumptions. \begin{assumption}[Assumptions on means, policy, and constraints] (a) The mean vector $\bmu$ belongs to a bounded subset $\cD$ of $\reals^{\numarm}$. (b) There exists a unique optimal feasibly policy (Equation~\eqref{eq:opt_pol}). (c) For the true constraint $\bA$, there exists a non-zero slack vector $\Gamma$, such that $\max_{\pol \in \simp} (-\bA \pol) = \Gamma.$ \end{assumption} We impose the unique optimal and feasible policy assumption following~\cite{carlsson2024pure} to ensure that the solution of Equation~\eqref{eq:opt_pol} is a unique extreme point of the polytope $\cF$.
-The assumption on slack is analogous to assuming the existence of a safe-arm~\citep{pacchiano2020stochastic}, or that of Slater's condition for the constraint optimisation problem~\citep{liu2021efficient}.
-Standing on these assumptions, we prove that $\opt_{\Fest}$ is unique, i.e $\opt_{\Fest}$ is an extreme point in the polytope $\Fest$.
+Now, we derive Lagrangian relaxation of lower bound and its properties under a structural assumption. \begin{assumption}[Structures of means, policy, and constraints] (a) The mean vector $\bmu$ is in a bounded subset $\cD$ of $\reals^{\numarm}$. (b) There exists a unique optimal feasibly policy (Eq.~\eqref{eq:opt_pol}). (c) The true constraint $A$ yields a non-zero slack vector $\Gamma$: $\max_{\pol \in \simp} (-A \pol) = \Gamma.$ \end{assumption} We impose the unique optimal and feasible policy assumption following~\cite{carlsson2024pure}.
+The assumption on slack is analogous to existence of a safe-arm~\citep{pacchiano2020stochastic}, or Slater's condition for the constraint optimisation problem~\citep{liu2021efficient}.